DSA Series Chapter 21 : COUNT TOTAL NODES IN BINARY TREE(C Version)

 Space Complexity

-• O(h) due to recursion stack
+• O(h) — recursion stack

 • Worst case (skewed tree): O(n)

-12. Important Exam Points
+12. Important Exam Notes

-• DFS recursion is the most common method
+• DFS recursion is preferred

 • Base condition must return 0

-13. Common Mistakes by Beginners
+13. Common Student Mistakes

-• Forgetting to add +1 for current node
+• Forgetting +1 for current node

 • Using global counters unnecessarily